fledge-iot/fledge/docs/building_foglamp/04_utilities.rst

 Safe Mode
 ---------

-It is possible to start FogLAMP in safe mode by passing the flag ``--safe_mode`` to the start command.
+It is possible to start FogLAMP in safe mode by passing the flag ``--safe-mode`` to the start command.
 In safe mode FogLAMP will not start any of the south services or schedule any tasks, such as purge or north bound tasks.
 Safe mode allows FogLAMP to be started and configured in those situations where a previous misconfiguration has rendered it impossible to start and interact with FogLAMP.